riyahds/ResumeRepo/README.md

 #ProjectData

-Public repository for files related to riyahdsamuels.online website - in development
+Public repository for files related to riyahdsamuels.online resume portfolio website

 The contents of this repository "ProjectData" and all files uploaded, does not infringe on the rights of any third party, and is created as original work of the owner riyahds.
 Data entities generated in Microsoft Excel and Microsoft Power Query are randomly generated from online resources with references where applicable, and is solely used for demonstrative purposes